emee-dev/apicize/app/src-tauri/help/workspace/scenarios.md

 Scenario variables are maintained and saved as name/string value pairs, but in scripts, they can be updated to any value that can be serialized as JSON.

+You can also specify a JSON value, a JSON fille or CSV file.
+The entire data set will be merged in with each call.
+If you want to execute Requests or Groups for each row or entry in the external file, you can set up Seed data (see [**Running Tests**](help:running-tests))

 :image[scenarios.webp]

 ### See Also